digitalaidseattle/doorway-project/README.md

-# Digital Aid Seattle Admin Template
+# The Doorway Project | Digital Aid Seattle

+A case managment application to serve the young people experiencing homelessness in the University District of Seattle.

 Built with:
 * Material UI